Disney Junior Logo

 Disney Junior Logo 2011

 Disney Junior debuted in 2011.
 It succeeded Playhouse Disney, taking over its airtime and inheriting several older series.
 The relaunched block received a new graphic created by We Are Royale.
-It has nothing left of the previous design.
+Nothing remains of the previous design.

 The black word “Disney” is at the top.
 It traditionally looks like the emblem of the company of the same name.
 The second line is occupied by the red inscription “Junior.”
 Futura Extra Bold marked the end of the Jacoby Black era.
-The letters are very massive and closely spaced so that there are no intervals between them.
+The letters are massive and closely spaced so that there are no intervals between them.
 Irregular contours create a 3D effect.
-But the most notable element is the “i,” stylized as Mickey Mouse.
+However, the “i,” stylized as Mickey Mouse, is the most notable element.
 The dot is replaced by the black silhouette of the character’s head, and the horizontal bar represents the character’s body.
 It is divided into two color blocks: a black top and a red bottom with yellow “buttons.”

 Disney Junior Logo

 In 2020, We Are Royale updated the logo with a gradient applied to Mickey Mouse’s head.
 In addition, a pronounced transition of shades appeared at the word “Junior,” for which the designers had to lighten the side edges slightly.
-The three-dimensionality of the letters is emphasized by gray shadows located at the bottom in an inclined plane.
-Because of them, it seems that the inscription does not hang in space but stands on a flat white surface.
+Gray shadows at the bottom in an inclined plane emphasize the three-dimensionality of the letters.
+Because of them, the inscription does not hang in space but stands on a flat white surface.

 Disney Junior: Interesting Facts